johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

       */
      response: any
      /**
-      *  Status of an observable response.
+      *  Status of an Observable response.
 False once the final
       *  stream value has been retrieved.
       */
      isDisposed: boolean